tts-tcq-2024/conclusive-in-javascript-revathiVinoth/README.md

 During the next four weeks, what improvement do you plan in your code-quality practice? (in your regular work, not in this repository!)
 **_enter the practice here**
+Implementing code with less code complexity and writing it in modular way as there were situations which needed more code change when an additional feature was requested to added.

+I will try to find the same out of the latest feature that i have implemented and refactor it.